 1800 MHz connectivity analysis

-[Editorial’s note: This 1800 MHz connectivity analysis has not been reviewed by SE7.
-This section is to be considered as in square brackets.
-It should be reviewed during the public consultation.]

 Scenario 1: Impact of g-base station on ac-UE

 This scenario assesses in which conditions the ac-UE will have visibility of the terrestrial LTE1800 networks, by using MCL calculations because ECC Report 093 [3] -in all cases - shows MCL calculations to represent the worst case scenario.
 Therefore, there was no requirement for further statistical analysis.